 Decoration Day garnered 1990 Golden Globe Awards for Best Television Movie and Best Actor, and was nominated for six Emmys®, including Best Director.
 In 1992, Afterburn was nominated for three Emmys® and CableAce Awards in five categories, including Best Picture and Best Director.
 In 1996, Markowitz was nominated for a DGA Award for his work on the television movie The Tuskegee Airmen (1995), which also won a Peabody Award, two Image Awards, and ten Emmy® nominations (winning three).

 Robert Markowitz has served on the Guild's Television Creative Rights Committee and has co-chaired the DGA's Movies for Television Directors Committee.
-He also served as an Alternate on the Guild's Western Directors Council from 2005 to 2009.
+He also served as an Alternate on the Guild's Western Directors Council from 1993-1994 and 2005-2008.